Ride On (Maryland): 2020s

-On June 29, 2025, Ride On launched its first phase of "Ride On Reimagined", a transit master plan.
-Most of the changes in this phase were made to complement WMATA's systemwide Better Bus Network Redesign which took effect on the same day.
-Ride On also eliminated all the fares on all of its transit services beginning the same day.
+On June 29, 2025, the agency launched the first phase of its "Ride On Reimagined" transit master plan.
+Most of the changes in this phase were made to complement WMATA's system-wide Better Bus Network Redesign which took effect on the same day.
+It also eliminated all fares on all of its transit services beginning the same day, becoming the 4th operator in the DC region to go fare-free, after DASH, TheBus, and CUE Bus.